VCIS 5TH GRADE BAND

 The parent signature MUST be present in order to receive a grade-it serves as our verification that a student is actually doing the time indicated.

-Practice cards are worth 25 points a week, but be aware that it only takes missing a few for those points to add up.
-They also jump up to 50 points a week in 7th grade, so it's important for band students to develop good practicing habits now!
+Practice cards are worth 100 points a week, but be aware that it only takes missing a few for those points to add up.

 Here are a few practicing tips that will help ensure successful habits develop: